wescale/k8s-advanced-training/network-policies/README.md

 # Step 3 - Allow traffic to the web-application

-Create a network policy to allow ingress traffic from the `nginx` pods in the namespace `dmz` to wordpress pods in the `application` namespace.
+Create a network policy to allow ingress traffic from the `nginx` pods in the namespace `ingress-nginx` to wordpress pods in the `application` namespace.

+NOTE: you may need to delete the `wordpress` pod if it has been restarted too many times by the kubelet (CrashLoopBackOff).

 What are the ports to be allowed?

 # Step 4 - Allow traffic to the database

 Create a network policy to allow ingress traffic to TCP:? from the wordpress pods in the namespace `application` to mariadb pods in the `application` namespace.

-NOTE: you may need to delete the `wordpress` pod if it has been restarted too many times by the kubelet (CrashLoopBackOff).

 # Step 5 - Clean network policies